Local election workers have been under siege since 2020. Now they face fentanyl-laced letters

 Authorities say suspicious letters also were sent to election offices in four other states: Georgia, Nevada, California and Oregon – with some being intercepted before they were delivered.
 Four of the letters sent to offices in the five states contained fentanyl, according to a memo Thursday to election officials from the FBI and U.S. Postal Inspection Service.

-Authorities worked to intercept any additional letters still in the mail system, including one apparently bound for Atlanta’s Fulton County, the largest voting jurisdiction in one of the nation’s most important presidential swing states.

-Election officials in Fulton County and elsewhere are confronting the new reality of having the overdose-reversal drug naloxone on hand as a precaution.
+Election officials are confronting the new reality of having the overdose-reversal drug naloxone on hand as a precaution.
 Fulton County has been the target of conspiracy theories since the 2020 election, and its election workers have been harassed and threatened over false claims that they were stuffing ballots to aid Democrats.

 Georgia Secretary of State Brad Raffensperger, the state’s top election official and a Republican, said his office had alerted all 159 of its counties of the possible threat.
 In speaking about the seriousness of the threat, he noted one of his sons died of a fentanyl overdose about five years ago.